 Completion & Grading

 Successful completion of this course is based upon 100% attendance, as well as satisfactory performance on quizzes, demonstrated proficiency in psychomotor skills, and a grade of >80 on the final test.
 Reasonable accommodations will be made for students with special needs.

 Course Materials Included

 Textbook, workbook, notebook, pencils, handouts, medical supplies, CPR and scenario simulation training aids, completion certificate.

 No Lodging Or Meals Included

 This course takes place outdoors and under primitive conditions.
 Students must be prepared and equipped to prepare meals, eat, sleep, camp, and stay warm and dry in appropriate seasonal weather conditions.
-If you are new to outdoor recreation or uncertain what that means, please review our suggested gear list and contact us if you have any questions.
+If you are new to outdoor recreation or uncertain about what that means, please review our suggested gear list and contact us if you have any questions.
 Except for one evening cookout, no meals are included in this course and students are individually responsible for all personal food items.

 Drug & Alcohol Policy